TuuZzee/fe-monorepo/README.md

-# Frontend monoroepo
+# Frontend Monorepo

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This is a Monorepo for front-end services.
 Currently all services are Next.js applications and mostly based from the [fe-boilerplate-NextJs](https://github.com/TuuZzee/boilerplate-NextJS).
 It makes use of Lerna and Yarn workspace to organize and manage the namespace and dependencies.
 And also a close to Micro-frontend approach for each of the NextJS project/service.
 All should be able to run as standalone locally and some can be deployed on Cloud Service as full applications depending of the need.

 **Motto:** Both lazy and efficient—it does the least amount of work possible and it tries to never redo work that's already been done before.